 2) Short films require a ProRes 422 or equivalent and BluRay back up.

 If the filmmaker does not comply with the delivery deadlines to receive the film, the film may be pulled from the festival lineup.
 Acceptance does not guarantee a juried slot, but the filmmaker will be notified upon acceptance if their film was selected for competition or out-of-competition screenings.

 International entries - all entries from outside the US should be sent Air mail Registered or by a parcel express service (DHL, UPS, Fed Ex, etc.).
 We cannot accept entries shipped via air-freight if customs and delivery fees have not been paid.

 Programmer awards are only eligible to those filmmakers that attend the festival.
 Juried awards are eligible to those selected for jury competition only.
-All films are in competition for the audience award.
 If you do not attend, we can not mail a Hoka but will provide a certificate instead and any cash or in-kind award (if applicable).
 We do not return materials unless you provide a self-addressed stamped envelope or FedEx or UPS account information.